jjvanzon/Circular-Language-Spec-Plans/future/content-changes/relationship-content-changes.md

 -----

 - [ ] ~ The readability of these articles might be questioned.
-See 'Redo Easy Themes' in the document Encircle Language Spec Strategy.
+See 'Redo Easy Themes' in the document Circular Language Spec Strategy.

 -----